Skip to main content

 Login Options

-Formalize supports several authentication methods, but all users must be created in the platform before they can log in using any of them.
-If you need help adding new users, see our user-creation article here.
+Formalize supports several authentication methods.
+Please note that you must create users in the platform before they can log in using any of these methods.
+If you need help adding new users, refer to our guide on User Management.

 Email & Password Login

 Email and password is the default login method.
-Passwords are stored securely using bcrypt (12 rounds) and must meet strong complexity requirements:
+Passwords are stored securely using bcrypt (12 rounds) and must meet the following strict complexity requirements:

 Login with Google or Microsoft